Carrots are a staple part of the diet and they can be grown in a variety of places around the world. They are a must for anyone growing food at home.

 Two to three weeks later, you should repeat the thinning process.
 The plants should be 3-4 inches apart (7-10 cm).
 This might be an unpleasant task, as you might think you are “killing” small plants, but actually, it will ensure that your carrots grow healthy, strong, and big.

 Water the area before harvesting, to avoid damaging the ones that you won’t pluck.
 You can pluck them when they are big enough to eat, but waiting some extra time will pay off, as they might get tastier and sweeter.

 You will be able to harvest your carrots, 70 – 90 days after planting the seeds.

 You can store your carrots in different ways:

 - First, you will have to wash and dry them with a cloth

 - Option 3: You can store your carrots for months.
 How?
-Pick a medium-sized bucket, placing a layer of moist sand/carrots and build up layers like this to the top.
+Pick a medium-sized bucket, place a layer of moist sand/carrots, and build up layers like this to the top.
 Sand always has to be moist (but not too moist).
 If the sand gets dry, the carrots will also dry out, if the sand is soaked, the carrots will rot.
 This process is a little harder to achieve, but it can be done.